digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

+## Text
-# Text: Reference Model for an Open Archival Information System (OAIS)
+# Reference Model for an Open Archival Information System (OAIS)

 __The Reference Model for an Open Archival Information System__ was developed for use in facilitating a broad, discipline-independent consensus on the requirements for an archive or repository to provide long-term preservation of digital information.

 <!--presenter notes

 This week, you were assigned to skim parts of the Reference Model for an OAIS document.
 The Reference Model for an Open Archival Information System (OAIS) document was developed for use in facilitating a broad, discipline-independent consensus on the requirements for an archive or repository to provide long-term preservation of digital information.
 It is sometimes referred to as the “Magenta Book” because of the color of its cover page.
 The OAIS Reference Model was approved in January 2002 as ISO International Standard 14721; a revised and updated version was published in 2012 as ISO (International Standards Organization) Standard 14721:2012.

 The Consultative Committee for Space Data Systems (CCSDS) initiated the creation of this standard, and aimed at developing formal standards for the long-term storage of digital data generated from space missions.